 October is National Dental Hygiene Month.
 National Hygiene Month is about raising awareness around proper hygiene and brushing and flossing technique.
 But it’s also about honoring the tremendous work that hygienists do to screen for disease, teach us about prevention, and perform a physical cleaning of the teeth and gums that isn’t just a “cleaning” – but a necessity to prevent diseases of both the mouth and the body.

 In honor of raising awareness around hygiene and the work that hygienists do, below are 5 essential habits for dental hygiene.

 I’m also offering my patients a discounted rate on Invisalign, which not only straightens the teeth but, in doing so, makes keeping your teeth clean (and disease free) easier for the rest of your life.
-For more on how Invisalign aids in hygiene, click here (it’s a cheesy video, but the information is spot on).
+For more on how Invisalign aids in hygiene.

 Why Teeth Cleanings and Dental Hygiene Matter

 Hygienists are some of our most important healthcare professionals, but sometimes one of the least appreciated.